Sole vs joint divorce application

 What you can do next and how LawConnect can help

-Confirm your separation date and ensure 12 months have passed
+People often confirm their separation date and whether 12 months have passed.

-Gather your marriage documents and identify all assets and liabilities
+People often gather their marriage documents and identify their assets and liabilities.

-Consider whether court hearing requirements or divorce service requirements might affect your timeline
+People sometimes consider whether court hearing requirements or divorce service requirements might affect their timeline.

-Establish whether your spouse is likely to cooperate or contest the divorce
+People sometimes look at whether a spouse is likely to cooperate or contest the divorce.

-Document any communication attempts and whether your spouse is contactable
+People sometimes keep a record of any communication attempts and whether a spouse is contactable.

-Review the differences between sole and joint pathways and which suits your situation better
+People often review the differences between sole and joint pathways and which may suit their circumstances.

-Collect any evidence or documents supporting your separation
+People often collect any evidence or documents supporting their separation.

-Decide whether to seek professional support before filing
+People sometimes consider whether to seek professional support before filing.

 How LawConnect can help

-Deciding between a sole application and joint application can feel overwhelming, especially when emotions are high and you're unsure about court processes.
+Deciding between a sole application and joint application can feel overwhelming for some people, particularly when emotions are high and court processes are unfamiliar.
 LawConnect provides personalised legal information through our AI legal assistant to help you better understand your options.

 You can start by asking questions about sole applications, joint applications, divorce service requirements, or what happens at a court hearing.
 Our AI will provide general guidance tailored to help you understand the landscape and what may be relevant to your situation.

-However, decisions about your specific circumstances, your assets, children, and the best path forward require advice from a licensed family lawyer.
-A lawyer can review your individual details and provide legal advice specific to your case, including whether a sole or joint application is most appropriate.
+Decisions about a person's specific circumstances, assets, and children generally involve advice from a licensed family lawyer.
+Lawyers generally review a person's individual details and provide legal advice specific to a case, including which application type may be relevant.

 If you'd like to take this step, we can connect you with licensed family lawyers who specialise in divorce matters.
 They can assess your situation and guide you through the process with confidence, whether you're proceeding alone or exploring settlement options with your spouse.